ICICLE-ai/faf-api-ICICLE/README.md

 ## Accessing the API

-The API can be accessed through https://fafserver.pods.icicleai.tapis.io/api/schema/swagger-ui/#/
+The Swagger UI to the API is here https://fafserver.pods.icicleai.tapis.io/api/schema/swagger-ui/#/

 ## Data